tinrooster/trackIT/docs/user-guide.md

 3. Enter the quantity to adjust
 4. Provide a reason for the adjustment
 5. Click the adjustment button to save

+### Batch Operations
+To perform actions on multiple items:
+1. Click the "Batch Operations" button in the inventory view
+2. Select the items you want to modify
+3. Choose the operation (e.g., adjust quantity, change category)
+4. Enter the required information
+5. Click "Apply" to execute the operation on all selected items

+## Template Management

+The Templates page allows you to create and manage item templates:

+### Creating Templates
+1. Click the "New Template" button
+2. Fill in the template details:
+   - Name and description
+   - Default category, unit, and location
+   - Default reorder level
+   - Default supplier and project
+   - Any other default values
+3. Click "Save Template"

+### Using Templates
+1. When adding a new item, select "Use Template"
+2. Choose a template from the list
+3. The form will be pre-filled with the template's default values
+4. Modify any values as needed
+5. Click "Add Item" to create the new item

+### Managing Templates
+- Edit templates by clicking the edit icon
+- Delete templates by clicking the delete icon
+- View template details by clicking on a template name
+- Export templates to share with other users

 ## Reports